 The project site is in the service boundary of Modesto Irrigation District (MID) who responded to the project indicating that an existing abandoned 30-inch concrete pipeline within former Lateral No. 1 right-of-way should be removed, saw cut, and plugged as needed, requested easements remain in place to protect existing high voltage electrical overhead infrastructure within and adjacent to the project area, and requested that any relocation or installation of electrical facilities conform to MID's Electric Service Rules, as required by the Electrical Engineering Department.
 Additionally, they requested adequate dust control during any future construction, and that prior to issuance of a building permit for any new construction, the full set of construction plans should be submitted to their Electrical Engineering Department for review.
 These comments will be carried over from the existing Planned Development to the new proposed project as Development Standards if approved.

-The project was referred to Stanislaus County Department of Public Works, and a referral response was received requesting that that the storage depth outside of any gate shall be adequate for trucks coming off the road, which means that entry vehicles will not block any travel lane or shoulder.
+The project was referred to Stanislaus County Department of Public Works who did not respond with requirements specific to the proposed project; however, development standards applied to the Planned Development (P-D) (373), and a referral response was received requestingwill be applied to the proposed project, requiring that that the storage depth outside of any gate shall be adequate for trucks coming off the road, which means that entry vehicles will not block any travel lane or shoulder.
 If the storage depth is inadequate, it may require that the fence be moved further into the property, or a deceleration lane be installed.
 Additionally, Public Works is requiring that no parking, loading or unloading of vehicles will be permitted within the County road right-of-way; that all driveway access onto the project site be subject to review and approval by Public Works and that an encroachment permit be obtained for any work done in the Stanislaus County road right-of-way; that the developer will be required to install or pay for the installation of any signs and/or markings, if warranted; and that a grading and drainage plan be prepared in conformance with Stanislaus County PW Standards and Specifications and be reviewed and approved by the Public Works.
 All of Public Works' comments will be added to the project as development standards.